dnav/dynlink/draft-ietf-core-dynlink.md

 Changelog
 =========

+draft-ietf-core-dynlink-02

+* General: Changed the name of the greater than attribute "gt" to "gth" and the name of the less than attribute "lt" to "lth" due to conlict with the core resource directory draft lifetime "lt" attribute.

+* Clause 6.1: Addressed the editor's note by changing the link target attribute to "core.binding".

+* Added Appendix A for examples.

 draft-ietf-core-dynlink-01

 * General: The term state synchronization has been introduced to describe the process of synchronization between destination and source resources.